 These are the core business objects of the GeoPlatform Portfolio, representing geospatial resources that are curated, linked, discovered, and ultimately accessed online by individuals and software applications.

-Portfolio Assets may be linked to individuals in citations (e.g., cited author or contributor), as points-of-contact (e.g., service-desk support), and other roles.
-Portfolio Assets are linked to Concepts so that the purpose and “fit-for-use” (i.e., the meaning, significance, and function) of an asset can be more specifically defined by producers and determined by consumers.
-Concepts are most useful when they are defined by authoritative or “controlled” vocabularies, generically called “Concept Schemes”.
+Portfolio Assets are also linked to Concepts — terms or units of thought about specific ideas, meanings, and categories of objects and events — to help express the purpose and “fit-for-use” (i.e., the meaning, significance, and function) of a resource as defined by producers and determined by consumers.
+Concepts are most useful when they are defined by authoritative or “controlled” vocabularies, generically called Concept Schemes.

 To publish data in the Web, we first have to identify the items of interest — those concepts, topics, events, communities, organizations, people, phenomena, features, datasets, applications, and services that are relevant to us.
 All items of interest are called resources.
 These are the things whose properties and relationships we want to describe and manage in the Web of Data.

 GeoPlatform.gov aggregates, indexes, and links resources of the National Spatial Data Infrastructure (NSDI) to facilitate public and cross-government sharing, discovery, and access, of managed collections of authoritative and other relevant geospatial data.
 These are the things we are interested in curating, finding, and exploiting.
 The GeoPlatform Portfolio is a collection of resources of various types, roles, and interrelationships that have been curated for rapid access and use online.